muratk5n/thirdwave/en/README.md

 ---

 Abortion is the other hot-button issue Dems helped become this entangled mess..
-Now it's incredible hard to be in Dem leadership and be anti-abortion.
+Likely not possible to be in Dem leadership and be anti-abortion.
 NP is Catholic, but can't be against abortion and still hold that seat.
 Not anymore.

 ---